Save time and money with Loans Canada

 To learn the difference between a conventional and collateral mortgage, read this.

 Mortgage default insurance is meant to protect lenders in case borrowers default on their mortgage payments.

 High-ratio mortgages – If you are unable to come up with a 20% down payment, you may be eligible for a high-ratio mortgage, which means you would need to borrow more than 80% of the purchase price of the home.
 These mortgages allow as little as 5% down, though the exact amount that the lender will require will depend on the credit strength and income of the borrower.

 This loan option will require mortgage default insurance premiums in order to protect the lender from the added risk of supplying a larger loan amount relative to the value of the property.

-Adjustable-rate mortgages – Some borrowers opt for adjustable-rate mortgages because they typically come with lower rates during their initial introductory period compared to fixed-rate mortgages.
+Adjustable-rate mortgages – Some borrowers in Victoria opt for adjustable-rate mortgages because they typically come with lower rates during their initial introductory period compared to fixed-rate mortgages.
 However, the rate can fluctuate based on the posted rate, which means payment amounts can also change.

 After the introductory period ends, the rate could increase and be even higher than that of a locked-in fixed-rate mortgage.
 For this reason, adjustable-rate mortgages are better suited for those with an appetite for risk as well as those who will likely sell their home in the near future before the introductory period on their mortgage ends.